-We have acted as bond counsel to the City of Tacoma, Washington (the "City"), and have examined a certified transcript of all of the proceedings taken in the matter of the issuance by the City of its Solid Waste Revenue Bonds, 2015 (Green Bonds), in the principal amount of \$21,095,000 (the "Bonds") issued pursuant to Ordinance No. 28279 of the City (the "Bond Ordinance"), to finance a portion of the costs of the City's capital improvement program for its solid waste system (the "System"), to make a deposit to the debt service reserve fund, and to pay costs of issuance of the Bonds.
+We have acted as bond counsel to the City of Tacoma, Washington (the "City"), and have examined a certified transcript of all of the proceedings taken in the matter of the issuance by the City of its Solid Waste Revenue Refunding Bonds, 2016A, in the principal amount of \$23,200,000 (the "Bonds") issued pursuant to Ordinance No. 28356 of the City (the "Bond Ordinance"), to advance refund and defease certain outstanding solid waste revenue bonds of the City and to pay costs of issuance of the Bonds.